Questions? CALL: (919) 805-3020

 • Arbitration and personnel review boards

-• Performance evaluation systems that reflect the realities in the field
+• Evaluating performance in a way that reflects the realities in the workplace

-• Progressive discipline—demonstrating a good faith effort to make all officers successful
+• Progressive discipline and the Just Cause doctrine—demonstrating a good faith effort to make all employees’ successful

 Developing Organizational Performance Leadership